 Micro Factor is a daily essential nutrient pack that can help fill the gaps in your nutrition from a micronutrient level.

-That way, you can help support your body with the essential micronutrients it needs to function.
+That way, you can help support your body with the essential micronutrients it needs to function at its best.

 Keeping track of your daily food intake can be SUPER helpful when it comes to losing body fat.
 Remember, we are trying to create a situation that allows us to lose weight.

 The biggest factor is burning more calories than we consume.
 That said, if you can measure that intake, it makes it much easier.